cuijiemmx/redux-casa/packages/redux-persist-weapp-storage/README.md

 # redux-persist-weapp-storage

-A simple redux-persist storage engine for weapp (微信小程序) Also support wepy
+A simple redux-persist storage engine for wechat mini program (微信小程序) Also support wepy

 ## install